Become a Friend

 Isabella Grieco

-Raised in Ipswich and a graduate of Norwich University of the Arts in Film and Moving Image Production, my position as FLOCK Co-Director follows my work as an Norfolk & Norwich Festival’s Young Creatives bursary recipient.
-With support from SPILL Festival, I delivered a programme assisting local early-career writers, with a keen focus on access which is present throughout my practice.
+Raised in Ipswich and a graduate of Norwich University of the Arts in Film and Moving Image Production, my position as FLOCK Co-Director follows my work as a Norfolk & Norwich Festival Young Creatives bursary recipient.
+With support from SPILL Festival, I delivered a programme assisting local early-career writers, with a keen focus on access, which is present throughout my practice.

 Day-to-day, I’m on the Sales & Admin team at DanceEast and involved in numerous local community groups, having helped run events with organisations such as Community Hub Ipswich and Young Artists In Suffolk